emhadzi/wordBlitz/README.md

 5) Place your cursor on the center of the top left cell and enter 0 Do the same for the center of the bottom right cell and enter 0

-6) The program should take on from there, it usually takes about 45 to find the maximum amount of words
+6) The program should take on from there, it usually takes about 45 seconds to find the maximum amount of words